pukpukpuk/WaystoneMason/README.md

 navMesh.Rebuild();
 ```

-If the obstacle is not supposed to change or disappear during game, it can be added to the navmesh permanently.
+If the obstacle is not supposed to change or disappear during game, it can be added to the NavMesh permanently.
-During navmesh rebuilding, permanent obstacles are processed more cheaply than dynamic ones,
+During NavMesh rebuilding, permanent obstacles are processed more cheaply than dynamic ones,
-but they cannot be removed from the navmesh later.
+but they cannot be removed from the NavMesh later.

 ```cs
 navMesh.AddObstacle(triangleObstacle, true);